webpack/webpack.js.org/content/concepts/concepts.md

 [**Learn more!**](./output)

 ### Loaders
 The goal is to have all of your assets in your project to be **webpack's** conscern and not the browser.
 (This doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, scss, jpg, etc.) as a module](./everything-is-a-module).
-However, webpack **only understands javascript**.
+However, webpack **only understands javascript by default**.

-**Loaders describes to webpack _how to treat these files as modules_ as they are added to your dependency graph.**
+**Loaders tell webpack _how to treat these files as modules_ as they are added to your dependency graph.**

 At a high level, they have two purposes in your webpack config.
 1. Identify what files should be transformed by a certain loader. (`test` property)